The Astaire Story

-The Astaire Story is a 1952 album by Fred Astaire.
+The Astaire Story is a 1953 album by the American artist Fred Astaire.
 The album was conceived of and produced by Norman Granz, the founder of Clef Records (and later Verve Records), who was also responsible for the Jazz at the Philharmonic concerts, at which all of the musicians on the album had performed.

 Content and reception

-The album's song selection provides an overview of Astaire's singing career although Astaire also demonstrates his tap dancing on three tracks and there is one informal instrumental Jam session.
-Some later LP and CD re-issues add two versions of Oscar Peterson's instrumental "The Astaire Blues."
+The album's song selection provides an overview of Astaire's singing career although Astaire also demonstrates his tap dancing on three tracks and there is one informal instrumental jam session.
+Some later LP and CD re-issues add two versions of Oscar Peterson's instrumental "The Astaire Blues".

 Oscar Peterson spoke warmly of the sessions that produced The Astaire Story in his autobiography, noting that vocally, Astaire was naturally attuned to jazz phrasing, and that Astaire enjoyed playing the drums at home.
 Astaire gave each of the musicians on the album a gold identification bracelet, inscribed "With thanks, Fred A".
 Ray Brown lost his bracelet, Alvin Stoller's was stolen, but Peterson wore his for the rest of his life.

 The Astaire Story was selected for the Grammy Hall of Fame Award in 1999, which is a special Grammy award established in 1973 to honor recordings that are at least 25 years old, and that have "qualitative or historical significance."

 Release history

-A deluxe four LP box set was produced of The Astaire Story, in a strictly limited edition of 1,384 copies, each one hand-signed by Astaire and the artist David Stone Martin, who contributed original drawings and paintings to the album.
+A deluxe four-LP box set was produced of The Astaire Story, in a strictly limited edition of 1,384 copies, each one hand-signed by Astaire and the artist David Stone Martin, who contributed original drawings and paintings to the album.
 In addition to the limited-edition boxed set, each of the four LPs was released individually, and the tracks were also issued on nine EPs.
 The complete session was later re-issued in a three-LP (1978) and a two-CD (1988) edition.
 Verve has also released several single-disc compilations of selected tracks from this 1952 session – Mr. Top Hat; The Irving Berlin Songbook; Steppin' Out: Astaire Sings.
-In the EU, after the original recording's performers'/producers' rights expired, additional European releases appeared under different names, e.g. Jazz Time (Proper) 2003; Oscar Peterson and Fred Astaire: Complete Norman Granz Sessions (Jazz Factory) 2005.
+In the European Union, after the original recording's performers'/producers' rights expired, additional European releases appeared under different names, e.g. Jazz Time (Proper) 2003; Oscar Peterson and Fred Astaire: Complete Norman Granz Sessions (Jazz Factory) 2005.